tlowgrits/usunkmybattleship/README.md

 Link to game: https://tlowgrits.github.io/usunkmybattleship/

-Attributions: MDN, W3Schools for help with automating ship placement.
+Attributions: MDN, W3Schools, and Stack Overflow for help with automating ship placement, creating grid and.

 Technologies Used: Javascript, HTML, CSS